 "Official" Hotels in Lake Buena Vista

 These properties, designated "official" Walt Disney World hotels, are located on and around Hotel Plaza Boulevard, which puts them at the northeast corner of WDW.
-They're close to Downtown Disney Marketplace, Downtown Disney West Side, and Pleasure Island (soon to be Hyperion Wharf).
+They're close to Disney Springs.
 The boulevard has been landscaped with enough greenery to make it a contestant for Main Street, U.S.A.

 Another perk of the "official" hotels is that they generally offer a less intense Mickey ambience, although some do offer character breakfasts a few days each week (call the reservations line for details and schedules).
 Decide for yourself if that's a plus or a minus.